Call us to set up an appointment! 260-484-1964

 CHIROPRACTIC: MANIPULATION AND NUTRIENTS

-Listen to this PODCAST with Dr. Michael Schneider on The Back Doctors Podcast with Dr. Michael Johnson who describes the role of the primary spine physician who would be the physician to seek out for back pain issues.
+Listen to this PODCAST with Dr. Michael Schneider on The Back Doctors Podcast with Dr. Michael Johnson who shares the role of the primary spine physician who would be the physician to seek out for back pain issues.

 CONTACT Cox Chiropractic Medicine Inc